To always be prepared, Boy Scouts start welding

 In addition to the Boy Scouts partnership, the AWS has boosted the amount in scholarships it doles out each year.

-It also built a $500,000 trailer equipped with "virtual" welding machines with the help of Lincoln Electric Holdings Inc. Last weekend, the machine made a pit stop at the Indianapolis 500 car race to tout the welding profession to young auto fans.
+It also built a $500,000 trailer equipped with "virtual" welding machines with the help of Lincoln Electric Holdings Inc (LECO.O).
+Last weekend, the machine made a pit stop at the Indianapolis 500 car race to tout the welding profession to young auto fans.

 The machines mimic the touch, sight and sound of the welding process - everything except the pungent smell of smoke from molten metal, known as a fume plume.